 Customs and Traditions of Staying in a Ryokan

 The Japanese are polite, attentive and extremely welcoming and you will certainly feel that in a place like this.
-When I arrived, I was asked to remove my shoes and shown the slippers I would wear inside the house.
-You must leave these outside of your room and the bathroom before entering, as well as when you use the toilet (you have to use ANOTHER pair of slippers in there!).
+When I arrived, I was asked to remove my shoes and given the slippers I would wear inside the house.
+You must leave the slippers outside of your room and the bathroom before entering, as well as when you use the toilet – you have to use ANOTHER pair of slippers in there.

-EVERYTHING felt very Japanese, but a few things took a bit of getting used to – mainly showering whilst sitting down on a tiny plastic stool and remembering to take off my slippers before entering my room – at first I would be found dashing out of the room immediately, worried that I would cause offence.
+Everything felt very ordered in the Japanese sense, but a few things took a bit of getting used to – mainly showering whilst sitting down on a tiny plastic stool and remembering to take off my slippers before entering my room – at first I would be found dashing out of the room immediately, worried that I would cause offence.

 Ryokan in Japan: Price vs. Experience

 Japan is a pricey country to travel in, compared to the rest of Asia, and Ryokan accommodations are known to be expensive compared to other standard forms of accommodation here.
 However, experiencing time-honoured traditions will certainly outweigh the cost of approximately $40-$50 / £45+ a night*, and it’s a great introduction to the cultural customs of Japanese living.